fletchjp/MERG-Arduino-Software/Signals/SignalComposite/Readme.md

 Experiments with the Composite Design Pattern using code developed in ArduinoSTL

-This is based on ArduinoSTLComposite5 which supportd multiple parents,
+This is based on ArduinoSTLComposite5 which supports multiple parents,

 ## SignalComposite